Schwarz reflections and the Tricorn: Abstract

 \section{Abstract}

-We continue our study of the family $\mathcal{S}$ of Schwarz reflection maps with respect to a cardioid and a circle which was started in \cite{LLMM1}.
+We continue our exploration of the family $\mathcal{S}$ of Schwarz reflection maps with respect to the cardioid and a circle which was initiated in our earlier work.
 We prove that there is a natural combinatorial bijection between the geometrically finite maps of this family and those of the basilica limb of the Tricorn, which is the connectedness locus of quadratic anti-holomorphic polynomials.
 We also show that every geometrically finite map in $\mathcal{S}$ arises as a conformal mating of a unique geometrically finite quadratic anti-holomorphic polynomial and a reflection map arising from the ideal triangle group.
-We then follow up with a combinatorial mating description for the \emph{periodically repelling} maps in $\mathcal{S}$.
-Finally, we show that the locally connected topological model of the connectedness locus of $\mathcal{S}$ is naturally homeomorphic to such a model of the basilica limb of the Tricorn.
+We then follow up with a combinatorial mating description for the periodically repelling maps in $\mathcal{S}$.
+Finally, we show that the locally connected topological model of the connectedness locus of $\mathcal{S}$ is naturally homeomorphic to such a model of the basilica limb of the Tricorn. \\